mrBigJS/d3-simpleCharts/readme.txt

 == Screenshots ==

-1. Shows how 'Columns' looks out together with home's pets example.
+1. Shows how 'Columns' looks out together with home's pets example (old UI).
-2. Shows how 'Area' looks out together with home's pets example.
+2. Shows how 'Area' looks out together with home's pets example (old UI).
+3. New button icons to call 5 different supported chart types on 'Columns' (current new UI).
-3. More complex 'Pie' chart: its segments are colored smoothly from 'navy' to 'gold' + more custom titles present.
+4. Complex 'Pie' chart: its slices are colored smoothly from HTML 'navy' to 'gold' + more custom titles present in graph (old UI).
-4. New button icons to call 5 different supported chart types.
+5. 100% supported 'Line' chart that is produced by Rickshaw's high-level library (new UI).
+6. Just resized SVG chart on its own popup window and ready to print on paper.

 == Changelog ==